TOTAL KNOWN PORCELAIN VARIETIES: 25

 Downtown Louisville began a modernization period in the 1890s and by the turn of

 the century, there were nearly a quarter-million residents of the city.
 It was at this

 time of growth that license plates first made their appearance on the scene.

 The porcelain issues span six years, although they are mysteriously rare, with a

-total of only ten or so combined survivors known, which is odd considering that
+total of only a dozen or so combined survivors known, which is odd considering

 plate, expiring in May.
 The 1906-07 plate is the earliest known dated porcelain